January 20 last date to submit list of retained players

-In a fickle format, the Chennai Super Kings have reached the knockouts in each of the ten seasons in which they have been part of the IPL.
-Dhoni, who was the highest paid player (Rs 9.5 crore, about US$1.5 million) in the inaugural auction, became the face, the heart, and the soul of the side.
+In a fickle format, the Chennai Super Kings have reached the knockouts in ten of the 11 seasons in which they have been part of the IPL.
+Dhoni, who was the highest-paid player (Rs 9.5 crore, about US$1.5 million) in the inaugural auction, became the face, the heart, and the soul of the side.
 His instincts, coupled with coach Stephen Fleming’s tactics, have been central to the Super Kings’ sustained success over the years.
-Only the Mumbai Indians have won more IPL titles than the Super Kings’ three.

 After losing the final off the last ball in 2008, and the semi-final in 2009, CSK secured back-to-back titles in the next two seasons.
 They faltered in the knockouts in the next four IPLs and were then banned for two years by the Supreme Court-appointed Lodha Committee because of a spot-fixing scandal.
-In 2018, however, CSK marked their return with their third title.
-They were pilloried for packing their squad with players over 30, but they proved that experience means a big deal in T20 cricket.
+In 2018, however, CSK marked their return with their third title - despite, or because of, their squad being heavy on players over 30.

 The Super Kings were trolled as a “Dad’s Army” after the 2018 auction, but they proved the critics wrong, with Shane Watson, one of their several over-30s stars, delivering their third IPL crown with an unbeaten hundred in the final.
 They couldn’t have asked for a better comeback from a two-year suspension.

-The Super Kings hit their nadir when one of their top officials, Gurunath Meiyappan, the son-in-law of Srinivasan, was arrested on charges of cheating, forgery, and fraud, following which he was suspended by the BCCI in 2013.
+The Super Kings hit their nadir when one of their top officials, Gurunath Meiyappan, the son-in-law of Srinivasan, was arrested on charges of cheating, forgery, and fraud.
 Two years later, the Super Kings franchise was also suspended for Meiyappan’s activities.
+Dhoni’s personal worst season in 2020 was also CSK’s worst: they failed to qualify for the playoffs for the first time in their history.

 Riding on the brilliance of their seamers and of Dhoni and Suresh Raina with the bat, CSK wrapped up eight wins in 14 league games and beat the Kings XI Punjab with ease in the semi.
 Then the seamers and Muttiah Muralitharan dragged the final to the last ball, but Shane Warne and Sohail Tanvir ensured a happy ending for the Rajasthan Royals.